Baldev Upadhyaya: Students

 His students include Hazari Prasad Dwivedi, Vidya Niwas Mishra, Vibhuti Narayan Singh, Sitaram Chaturvedi, Kalu Lal Shrimali, Rewa Prasad Dwivedi, J. N. Chaturvedi, Triloki Nath Chaturvedi, and Vishnu Kant Shastri.

 Major works

-In 1922 he was appointed as a lecturer in the Department of Sanskrit at Banaras Hindu University.
-After serving the institution for 38 years he retired as Head of the Department in 1960.
-In 1968 he was again appointed as director and professor emeritus of the Research Institute at Sampurnanand Sanskrit University.
-He also served as president, Uttar Pradesh Sanskrit Academy, Lucknow.
+In 1922 he was appointed as a lecturer in the Department of Sanskrit at the Banaras Hindu University.
+After serving the institution for 38 years, he retired as the head of the department in 1960.
+In 1968 he was again appointed the director and professor emeritus of the Research Institute at Sampurnanand Sanskrit University.
+He also served as the president, Uttar Pradesh Sanskrit Academy, Lucknow.

 When he was director of the Research Institute, he was the chief editor of the book series, Sarasvati Bhavana Granthamala, and the Sanskrit journal Sarasvati Sushama.
-He wrote many books which are the outcome of original studies and are authoritative in the respected fields.
+He wrote many books which are the outcome of original studies and are authoritative in their respective fields.
 He also edited about 25 books.